Carniverous19/helium_analysis_tools/README.md

 Column descriptions:
  - **time**: This is the time in your local timezone (or the operating systems configured timezone) when the witness occurred
- - **bock**: This is the block height reported in the witness transaction
+ - **block**: This is the block height reported in the witness transaction
  - **transmitting hotspot**: This is the name of the hotspot that beaconed and can be witnessed by the reference hotspot.
 Note if the name is longer than 25-characters it will be clipped.
  - **dist km**: This is the distance between the transmitting hotspot and reference hotspot in km using the cache'd hotspot locations and haversine formula.
  - **valid?**: This will be `valid` if the witness was valid or `INVAL` if the witness was invalid, see `inval reason` fora  description of why a witness was invalid